A Coq Mechanization of JavaScript Regular Expression Semantics: Understanding JavaScript Regexes

 Unfortunately, both of these transformations are incorrect in general.
-A mismatch happens when $r$ can match the empty string while also changing the captured groups.
+In particular, a problem occurs when $r$ can match the empty string while defining capture groups.

-\subparagraph{$r\question{}$} For greedy question marks, consider the regex $r = ()$, and compare the semantics of $r\question{}$ and $\pgroup{r\disj{}\epsilon}$ on the empty string.
+For greedy question marks like $r\question{}$, consider the regex $r = ()$, and compare the semantics of $r\question{}$ and $\pgroup{r\disj{}\epsilon}$ on the empty string.
 In the $r\question{}$ case, the specification (\cref{subsec:features}) allows at most one optional iteration of $r$, but this iteration may not match the empty string.
-Hence, the correct behavior is to not match $r$ at all (the quantifier does 0 iterations).
+Hence, the correct behavior is to not match $r$ at all (the quantifier $\question{}$ does 0 iterations).
 The final result simply matches the empty string and does not define any capture groups.
 In contrast, $\pgroup{r\disj{}\epsilon}$ allows $r$ to match the empty string.
-Hence, the correct behavior is to define the first capture group (the one contained in $r$).
+Hence, the final result in this case does define the first capture group (the one contained in $r$).

-\subparagraph{$r\lquestion{}$} For lazy question marks, the reasoning is more subtle.
-Consider the regex $r = \lookahead{\group{a}}\lquestion{}ab\nbackref{1}c$ being matched on string ``abac''.
+For lazy question marks like $r\lquestion{}$, consider the regex $r = \lookahead{\group{\ch{a}}}\lquestion{}\ch{a}\ch{b}\nbackref{1}\ch{c}$ being matched on string \str{abac}.
 A compliant engine would not find a match.
-Matching would proceed as follows: the engine would first skip the lazy quantifier (doing so, the first capture group would not be defined), then consume ``ab'', then match the empty string with the backreference (backreferences to undefined group match the empty string), and finally attempt to match ``c''.
-Because the input is ``abac'', the last step would fail, and the engine would backtrack.
-Backtracking would lead the engine to attempt to match the body of the lazy question mark and define the capture group $\group{a}$.
-Unfortunately, because lookaheads are zero-width, this would lead to an empty iteration of the quantifier, which the spec disallows.
+Matching would proceed as follows: the engine would first skip the lazy quantifier (doing so, the first capture group would not be defined), then consume \str{ab}, then match the empty string with the backreference (backreferences to undefined groups match the empty string), and finally attempt to match \str{c}.
+Because the input is \str{abac}, the last step would fail, and the engine would backtrack.
+Backtracking would lead the engine to attempt to match the body of the lazy question mark and define the capture group $\group{\ch{a}}$.
+Unfortunately, because lookaheads are zero-width, this would lead to an empty iteration of the quantifier, which the specification disallows.
 Having exhausted all backtracking opportunities, a correct engine would then return a match failure.